Bio

 Every artist has their own journey, mine started late.
 Despite loving art in secondary school and preparing a portfolio for art school, I found it difficult to figure out a career path in art.
 I wasn’t sure if I wanted to be an painter or designer, a makeup artist or work in costume or set design.

-BSc. in the college of Marketing and Design and worked in the sector for many years which allowed me to travel and experience the world, and although marketing was definitely a creative outlet for me, it was never fulfilling as the end goal was always commercial.
+I completed a BSc. in the college of Marketing and Design and worked in the sector for many years which allowed me to travel and experience the world, and although marketing was definitely a creative outlet for me, it was never fulfilling as the end goal was always commercial.

 My passion for creating and painting never disappeared, I visited galleries whenever I got the chance and longed to be an artist myself and step into that world of creating.
 But a voice in the back of my head kept telling me that despite my love, I wasn’t good enough to succeed at it.
 It never occurred to me that I could learn and get better.
 I then believed that the ability to paint or draw well was a gift you were born with not a skill that you could develop as long as you had the desire to create inside.